Stratospheric Gravity Waves as a Proxy for Hurricane Intensification: a

 away from the hurricane center.
 GWs with vertical wavelengths up to 14

 km are generated.
-We find that GW activity is more frequent during
+We find that GW activity is more frequent and intense

-hurricane intensification than during weakening, particularly for the
+during hurricane intensification than during weakening, particularly for

-most intense GW activity.
-There is a significant time offset between the
+the most intense GW activity.
+There are significant correlations between

 Therefore, the emergence of intensive stratospheric GW activity may be